Tools4everBV/HelloID-Conn-Prov-Source-Caci-Osiris/README.md

   $responseStudents = Invoke-RestMethod @splatParam
 ```

-2. Then; we break down the students received in the and separate them into smaller batches.
-The size of a individual batch can be specified in the configuration.
-(Default value is set to 40) but must not exceed the limit of 50.
+2. Then; we break down the students received in the `$responseStudents` object and separate them into smaller batches.
+The size of each individual batch can be specified in the configuration (The default value is set to 40) but must not exceed the limit of 50.

 ```powershell
   $batches = ConvertTo-Batches -InputArray $responseStudents.items -BatchSize $($config.batchSize)
 ```

-3. For each individual batch we will fetch the `richStudentData` from Caci Osiris with a 1 second interval between each batch.
+3. For each individual batch we will fetch the `richStudentData` data from Caci Osiris with a 1 second interval between each batch.

 ```powershell
   foreach ($item in $batches[$i]) {